prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Manual End To End Tests

-We'll verify your adapter works correctly on a technical level during the code review, but you'll need to perform separate end-to-end testing:
+We'll verify your adapter works correctly on a technical level during the code review, but you'll need to perform manual end-to-end testing:

 1. Build the project and start your server:
    ```bash